tethysplatform/tethys/docs/tethys_sdk/templating.rst

 Django Templating Concepts
 ==========================

-The Django template language allows you to create dynamic HTML templates and minmizes the amount of HTML you need to write for your app pages.
+The Django template language allows you to create dynamic HTML templates and minimizes the amount of HTML you need to write for your app pages.
 This section will provide a crash course in Django template language basics, but we highly recommend a review of the `Django Template Language <https://docs.djangoproject.com/en/2.2/topics/templates/>`_ documentation.

 .. tip::